Louis Comfort Tiffany: Laurelton Hall

-Tiffany had designed and built Laurelton Hall but has long since been demolished.
+Tiffany had designed and built Laurelton Hall, but it has long since been demolished.
 It was situated in the village of Laurel Hollow in the town of Oyster Bay on Long Island, New York.
 It was built as an 84-room mansion on 600 acres of land, designed in classic Art Nouveau style.
 "Laurelton was ever-evolving," according to Alice Frelinghuysen.
 The house, as well as the gardens, both manifested and embodied Tiffany's artistic expression.
 "He filled museum-style cases with hundreds of the best examples of his own glass vases. pottery, enamelware, juxtaposed with Roman and Syrian glass, Egyptian jewelry, and Near Eastern ceramics and tiles."
 Tiffany hung a selection of paintings in Laurelton Hall.
 In the main house he displayed a range of paintings, including only two European artists.
 For the dining room he purchased a painting of ducks by Alexander Koester.
 He also purchased four paintings by Joaquín Sorolla, who he commissioned for a portrait.